Iced Caramel Macchiato (Starbucks-Style at Home)

 Common Mistakes to Avoid

-• Pouring hot coffee over ice (melts everything fast)
+• Putting hot coffee in ice (melts everything quickly)

 • Stirring immediately (kills the layered look)